 The Grand Presidential Suite of the hotel is named Shambu Prakash suite – after the 18th Maharana Shambhu Singh who ruled Mewar from 1861to 1874.
 It is the second most expensive in India spread across 1,734 square feet.

 The excesses don’t stop here.
-The feeling of royalty is accentuated with services like a private butler, special menu and cuisines designed by personal chefs.
-The guests also get the opportunity to set sail into the shimmering water of Lake Pichola on 150-year old ceremonial barge complete with candlelight and drinks.
+The feeling of royalty is accentuated with services like a private butler, a special menu, and cuisines designed by personal chefs.
+The guests also get the opportunity to set sail into the shimmering water of Lake Pichola on a 150-year-old ceremonial barge complete with candlelight and drinks.